How to Install a French Drain in Australia (Step-by-Step)

 • Safety gear: Gloves, boots, and safety glasses protect you during digging and material handling.

 If you’re installing a longer or deeper system, especially near a retaining wall or fence line, consider hiring a mini excavator to reduce manual labour.
 Just ensure all underground utilities are clearly marked before you dig.
 You may also need to refer to NSW stormwater drainage guidelines if connecting to public infrastructure or altering flow near boundaries.
+For those dealing with backyard flooding, learning how to install drainage pipe in yard properly ensures the water flows away from critical structures and doesn’t pool in low-lying areas.

 Flat lay of key French drain materials including perforated pipe, gravel, landscape fabric, and pop-up emitter